mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/podman.md

 - Pull an image from a registry (defaults to the Docker Hub) `podman pull {{image_name}}:{{image_tag}}`

-- Open a shell inside of an already running container `podman exec --interactive --tty {{container_name}} {{sh}}`
+- Open a shell inside an already running container `podman exec --interactive --tty {{container_name}} {{sh}}`

 - Remove one or more stopped containers